We look forward to welcoming you in September 2024. Please follow these important next steps to secure your place at

 If you are a conditional offer holder, your place is still here for you.
 Please upload scanned copies of your final transcript and degree award certificate, along with your English language qualification (if appropriate) to the My Applications section of the application portal.
 Where applicable, confirmation of your qualifications must be officially translated into English.
 This will enable us to process the required documentation in preparation for your enrolment and send you information details for your visa application.

-Please submit your results even if you have not exactly met the condition(s) of your offer, as it may be possible to exercise some flexibility if places are available.
+Please submit your results even if you have not exactly met the academic condition(s) of your offer, as it may be possible to exercise some flexibility if places are available.

 If you cannot upload documentation through the application portal, email these to International Admissions (email@example.com) with your Name and Application number.

-However, if your offer includes a formal condition to pay a deposit in order to secure your place on the course, this payment should be made as soon as possible, in order for your offer to be uprated.
+If your offer of admission includes a formal condition to pay a deposit in order to secure your place on the course, this payment should be made as soon as possible, in order for your offer to be uprated.
 Find out how to pay your deposit